onebeyond/rascal/README.md

 }
 ```

 One publish option you should be aware of is the "persistent".
 Unless persistent is true, your messages will be discarded when you restart Rabbit.
-Despite having an impact on performance Rascal sets this in it's default configuration.
+Despite having an impact on performance Rascal sets this in its default configuration.

 Refer to the [amqplib](https://www.squaremobius.net/amqp.node/channel_api.html) documentation for further exchange options.